Make Me Happier: Evoking Emotions Through Image Diffusion Models

 \subsection{Our Diffusion Model - EmoEditor}

 Our EmoEditor, in Figure \ref{fig:fig3_model}, takes a source image $I_s$ and a target emotion $y$ to generate an image evoking the desired emotion.
 It employs the latent diffusion model (LDM) \cite{rombach2022high} with three key novelties.

+\textbf{Integration of Global and Local Emotion Cues.} In the global branch of our EmoEditor, we convert the target emotion $y$ into a binary one-hot vector $e_{oh}$, where the corresponding entry to $y$ in $e_{oh}$ is set to 1 and the rest are set to 0.
+This simplifies model design, enhancing comprehension and generation of complex emotional images, as one-hot encoding can capture intricate emotion combinations through a multi-label representation.
+We use the pre-trained emotion predictor $\mathcal{P}$ to predict the source image's emotional state $e_s$, representing the probability distribution of emotions for each category.
 EmoEditor avoids using emotion labels for $I_s$ for two reasons: (1) Obtaining emotion labels for source images is often impractical in real-world scenarios.
 (2) Source images can be complex, conveying multiple emotions simultaneously.
 Utilizing a stereotypical source emotion as input potentially introduces biases and limits the model's ability to generate diverse outputs.

-\textbf{Integration of Global and Local Emotion Cues.} In the global branch of our EmoEditor, we convert the target emotion $y$ into a binary one-hot vector $e_{oh}$, where the corresponding entry to $y$ in $e_{oh}$ is set to 1 and the rest are set to 0.
-Next, we introduce an emotion encoder $\tau_{\theta}$, which encodes $e_{oh}$ to $e$ via a stack of fully connected blocks: $e = \tau_{\theta}(e_{oh})$.

-Unlike classical text-to-image models using explicit text prompts, our $\tau_{\theta}$ is trained from scratch, learning neuro-symbolic embeddings for the reverse diffusion process without relying on pre-trained language models like CLIP\cite{radford2021CLIP}.
+Next, we compute the emotion editing direction $e_{dir}$ using the target emotion code $e_{oh}$ and the source emotional state $e_s$: $e_{dir} = e_{oh} - e_s$.
+This allows the model to adaptively adjust the editing direction based on the initial state of different source images.
+To map the emotion editing direction into the latent space, we introduce an emotion encoder $\tau_{\theta}$, trained from scratch to learn neural-symbolic embeddings.
+It first encodes $e_{dir}$ into an emotion embedding $e$ through fully connected layers: $e = \tau_{\theta}(e_{dir})$ (See \textbf{Sec S2.1} for details).
 Later on, we introduce novel losses to regularize the behaviors of $\tau_{\theta}$.
-Notably, we intentionally avoid using explicit text editing instructions from image pairs as conditional inputs to the model due to the varied interpretations of target emotions, where multiple solutions can elicit the same emotions.
-Including explicit text instructions may hinder the model's creativity, restricting its capacity to produce diverse sets of images conveying the same target emotions.
+Notably, we intentionally avoid using explicit text editing instructions as conditional inputs to the model due to the varied interpretations of target emotions, where multiple solutions can elicit the same emotions.
+Including explicit text instructions may hinder the model's creativity, restricting its capacity to produce diverse sets of images conveying the same emotions.